Mathics3/mathics-development-guide/docs/extending/developing-code/code-overview.rst

 When you enter a string to Mathics there is a 3-step process:

-* the string is parsed to FullForm
+* the input string is parsed to ``FullForm``
-* The full form S-expression is interpreted
+* The ``FullForm`` S-expression is evaluated giving another S-expression
-* The result, also an S-expression, is formatted to the kind of output desired.
+* The result is formatted to the kind of output desired.
+Formatting can cause additional evaluations to occurs

 This is mentioned from the user perspective in the Figure `"Steps in the operation of Wolfram Language"